muntasirhsn/muntasirhsn.github.io/index.md

 ---

-## Neural Network-Based Time-Series Forecasting
+## Neural Networks for Time Series Forecasting
 This project implements a multi-step time-series forecasting model using a hybrid CNN-LSTM architecture.
 The 1D convolutional neural network (CNN) extracts spatial features (e.g., local fluctuations) from the input sequence, while the LSTM network captures long-term temporal dependencies.
 Unlike recursive single-step prediction, the model performs direct multi-step forecasting (Seq2Seq), outputting am entire future sequence of values at once.
 Trained on historical energy data, the model forecasts weekly energy consumption over a consecutive 10-week horizon, achieving a Mean Absolute Percentage Error (MAPE) of 10% (equivalent to an overall accuracy of 90%).
 The results demonstrate robust performance for long-range forecasting, highlighting the effectiveness of combining CNNs for feature extraction and LSTMs for sequential modeling in energy demand prediction.

 <iframe src="images/forecasting_2.html"